psi4/psi4/doc/sphinxman/source/dfmp2.rst

 encountered.
 In particular, we have found excellent efficiency and tractability gains when using DF-MP2 in concert with a DF-SCF reference.
 An efficient, threaded, disk-based DF-MP2 code is available in |PSIfour| for all single reference types available in the SCF module.
+MP2 defaults in |PSIfour| to the density-fitted code.
+See
+|globals__mp2_type| for performing a MP2 with conventional integrals.

 An example utilization of the code is::